 Specifically, the Bank may provide financial institutions suffering a shortage of liquidity with the following: (1) loans against collateral in the form of securities, pursuant to Article 33; and/or (2) other forms of liquidity, in its role as the lender of last resort, pursuant to Articles 37 and 38 of the Act.
-In order to be ready to act effectively as the lender of last resort, the Bank strives to gain an accurate grasp of the financial conditions at financial institutions and to encourage the maintenance of sound financial conditions through the conduct of on-site examinations (examinations that the Bank carries out by visiting the premises of financial institutions pursuant to Article 44 of the Act) as well as off-site monitoring (monitoring that is conducted through meetings and telephone interviews with officers and employees of financial institutions, as well as through analysis of various documents submitted by these institutions) (Tables 1 and 2).
+In order to be ready to act effectively as the lender of last resort, the Bank strives to gain an accurate grasp of the business conditions at financial institutions and to encourage the maintenance of sound financial conditions through the conduct of on-site examinations (examinations that the Bank carries out by visiting the premises of financial institutions pursuant to Article 44 of the Act) as well as off-site monitoring (monitoring that is conducted through meetings and telephone interviews with officers and employees of financial institutions, as well as through analysis of various documents submitted by these institutions) (Tables 1 and 2).
 In addition, through activities such as seminars and workshops organized by the Bank's Center for Advanced Financial Technology (CAFT), the Bank encourages financial institutions' efforts to enhance their management of risks and business activities.

-The Bank, making use of insights obtained through its on-site examinations and off-site monitoring, conducts research and analysis related to the financial system and takes part in initiatives with relevant parties to ensure the sustained stability of the financial system.
-The findings of its research and analysis are published in various forms-for example, the Financial System Report.
+The Bank, making use of insights obtained through its on-site examinations and off-site monitoring, conducts research and analysis assessing risks in the financial system as a whole, i.e., taking a macroprudential perspective.
+The findings of this research and analysis are published in various forms for example, the Financial System Report-and the Bank draws on them when taking part in initiatives with relevant parties to ensure the stability of the financial system.
+These findings are also made use of in developing financial system policies and implementing monetary policy.
 The Bank has also been participating in international initiatives to maintain the stability of the global financial system.
 One of these initiatives is its participation in discussions held by the Basel Committee on Banking Supervision (Basel Committee), which comprises central banks and supervisory authorities from major countries.